kp4md/TunaTinS/frequency_calibration.md

 This is the procedure to calibrate the Tuna Tin S to compensate for variation in the Si5351 reference crystal frequency.
+Versions 12APR21 and later.

 1. Open the sketch in the Arduino IDE, edit the initial value of Calibrate_Offset to zero, const long Calibrate_Offset = 0; upload the sketch to the Arduino and run it.
 2. Set the Tuna Tin S (TTS) band to 30m and the frequency to 10000.00 kHz.
 (This procedure will work on any frequency but is very easy using the 10 MHz WWV frequency standard).